tmbalagan/svelte-ecommerce/README.md

 ### 🚀 Upcoming Features

-We are continuously working to improve the Simple Svelte Emoji Ecommerce project.
+I'm continuously working to improve the Simple Svelte Emoji Ecommerce project.
 Here's what you can expect in the future:

 - **Server Setup:** Implementation of backend services to manage the application's data.
 - **Authentication:** Secure login and signup processes for users.
 - **Admin Panel:** An interface for administrators to manage the store's inventory, view orders, and more.
 - **Order List:** A feature for users to view their past orders and track current order statuses.

-Stay tuned for more updates as we progress in developing these features!
+Stay tuned for more updates as I progress in developing these features!